Vertical sleeve gastrectomy (VSG) is surgery to decrease the size of your stomach.

 You may have the following:

-General anesthesia will be given through an IV (needle) in your hand or arm.
+General anesthesia will be given through an IV.
 It will block pain and keep you asleep through surgery.

-A nurse will place an IV line in your arm to give you fluid and medicines.
+An IV line will be placed in your arm to give you fluid and medications.
 A breathing tube will be placed through your mouth and into your throat.
 This will help you breathe during surgery.
 You will also have a catheter placed in your bladder to drain urine.

-Your doctor will make several small cuts in your abdomen.
+Several small cuts will be made in your abdomen.
 Gas will be pumped in to inflate your abdomen, making it easier for the doctor to see.
 A laparoscope and surgical tools will be inserted through the incisions.
 A laparoscope is a thin, lighted tool with a tiny camera.
 It sends images of your abdominal cavity to a monitor.
 Your doctor will operate while viewing the monitor.

-The doctor will use surgical staples to divide the stomach vertically.
+Surgical staples will be used to divide the stomach vertically.
 The new stomach will be the shape of a slim banana.
 The rest of the stomach will be removed.
-Your new stomach can hold 50-150 mL (milliliters) of food, about 10% of what a normal adult stomach can hold.
+Your new stomach can hold 50-150 mL (milliliters) of food—about 10% of what a normal adult stomach can hold.
 Incisions will be closed with staples or stitches.